jinghe0/gotrip/README.md

-# gotrip
+# GoJackTrip
-  A System for High-Quality Audio Network Performance over the Internet
+A System for High-Quality Audio Network Performance over the Internet.